Contact us

 EMC shielding products

-An extensive range of radio frequency and electromagnetic interference (RF and EMI) screening products such as shielded windows, vents and gaskets that can be completely customised for your needs.
+An extensive range of radio frequency and electromagnetic interference (RF and EMI) screening products such as shielded windows, vents and gaskets that can be completely customized for your needs.

 View all